fizzy-drinks/rbysavwatch/README.md

 Run `rbysavwatch` from anywhere, specifying the save file and the destination of the text file with game data:

 ```
-rbysavwatch pokemon-red.sav partyinfo.txt
+rbysavwatch pokemon-red.sav my-red-run
 ```

+Two files will be output: a plaintext file `my-red-run` and a `my-red-run.png` displaying the party Pokémon and their levels.

-Add the output file as a source to your favourite streaming software and use it.
+Add the output file as sources in your favourite streaming software and have fun!

 # TODO: outline development and testing